 Successful herbicide programs start with selecting the right herbicide or herbicide mixtures.
-All herbicides have a label that states the use requirements, application rates, weeds controlled, and personal protective equipment required during mixing and application.
-Remember that the label is the law and must be followed.
+All herbicides have a label that states the use requirements, application rates, weeds controlled and personal protective equipment required during mixing and/or application.
+Remember the label is the law and must be followed.

 The herbicide use rate, the stage of weed growth, climate, and method of application can affect control.
-Climatic extremes that stress plants, including drought, flooding, and extreme temperatures, could result in reduced herbicide performance.
-Stressed plants take up and translocate less herbicide than nonstressed plants.
-Poor herbicide performance is minimized when the proper herbicide is selected and applied at recommended rates in the correct spray volume to the right stage of the seedling's growth.
+Climatic extremes including drought, flooding, extreme temperatures that stressed plants could result in reduced herbicide performance.
+Stressed plants take up and translocate less herbicide than non-stressed plants.
+Poor herbicide performance is minimized when the proper herbicide is selected, applied at recommended rates, in the correct spray volume, and to the right stage of the seedling's growth.

 Selecting the proper herbicide requires an understanding of how herbicides work on plants.
 Herbicides applied to the soil before weed emergence are referred to as preemergence (Table 1).
-Other herbicides can be applied directly to weeds and are referred to as postemergence (Tables 2 to 5).
+Herbicides can be applied directly to weeds, which are called postemergence (Tables 2 to 5).